mcgrew/bionet/README.md

 Getting Started
 ---------------

-Once you have JSysNet running, you are presented with an empty window.
-By going to the _File_ menu and selecting _Open_, you will be presented with a file dialog which will allow you to open a JSysNet project folder.
+Once you have BioNet running, you are presented with an empty window.
+By going to the _File_ menu and selecting _Open_, you will be presented with a file dialog which will allow you to open a BioNet project folder.
 There is a set of example data in the _sampleData/text_ directory in the repository.
 This should get you started.
 Select this folder and click _Open_, after which you will be presented another dialog to choose which view you would like to see.
 Select the proper view on the right, and Choose the experiment(s) you would like to view. _Correlation View_